sgk0/GEDI_tools/README.md

 # GEDI_tools

 The easiest way to use the tool is to copy the folders into the same base directory.
-Then sequentially run the code, on the first level running through the folders with the lowest prefix (i.e. '0_') and then the notebooks/python scripts with the lowest prefixes.
+Then sequentially run the code, starting with the folders having the lowest prefix (i.e. '0_').
+If there are python scripts in the folders, they are also labelled in the sequence in which they are to be run.

 ## GEDI_tools consist of: